 Adding Checkfront IP Address to Sage PayBack to top

 You will now need to add the Checkfront IP address to your account at Sage Pay.
-To find the specific IP address of the node on which your Checkfront account is located, login to your Checkfront account and navigate to Manage > System.
+To find the specific IP address of the Server on which your Checkfront account is located, login to your Checkfront account and navigate to Manage > System.

 Once you have the IP address, head over to Sage Pay and click on Valid IPs from the Settings menu.

 Click the green Add button to enter the IP address.
 The subnet mask should be entered as 255.255.255.000 and for the description, just put something like Checkfront.
-Make sure you have enabled payment processing, and setup any appropriate taxes and e-commerce settings under in the Manage > E-Commerce section of Checkfront.
+Make sure you have enabled payment processing and set up any appropriate taxes and e-commerce settings under in the Manage > E-Commerce section of Checkfront.

 Test ModeBack to top

 It’s highly recommended that you do an end-to-end test of your checkout before putting your site live.
 To do so, follow the setup instructions above and choose Test as your mode.
 Create a transaction as a customer would and check to see that it shows up in your Checkfront account as paid, and within Sage Pay too.
 If you don’t have a website to test on yet, use the hosted booking page (eg: https://yourcompany.checkfront.com/reserve/) to test.
-If you don’t yet have a Sage Pay account you can sign-up for an developer account and use the simulator environment.
+If you don’t yet have a Sage Pay account you can sign-up for a developer account and use the simulator environment.